mattany/osex3basicTest/README.md

     **Valgrind is not recommended, prefer using ASan as it is much faser.**

-    It is recommended that you also test your program with high optimization levels, by adding `-O2` to `target_compile_options`, and to print statements in your code(if you have any), as well as asserts (by adding `-DNDEBUG`), as these things affect the program's behavior and can uncover multi-threading bugs.
+    It is recommended that you also test your program with high optimization levels, by adding `-O2` to `target_compile_options`, and to delete print statements in your code(if you have any), as well as asserts (by using `-DNDEBUG` flag), as these things affect the program's behavior and can uncover multi-threading bugs.

 3. If using CLion, reload the cmake project(under `File`) after doing the above, then compile(`Build | Build 'All'`)